2ez4ai/2ez4ai.github.io/_posts/2020-12-06-inference-ml09.md

 19layout: post
 title: Machine Learning - 09 Exact Inference of Graphical Models
 published: True
-description: A very abstract post as it entails graphs and trees while providing no figures and examples.
+description: A very abstract post as it involves graphs and trees while providing no figures and examples.
 ---

 *The notes are based on the [session]( https://github.com/shuhuai007/Machine-Learning-Session), [CS228-notes](https://ermongroup.github.io/cs228-notes/) and [PRML](https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf).
 For the fundamental of probability, one can refer to [Introduction to Probability](https://drive.google.com/file/d/1VmkAAGOYCTORq1wxSQqy255qLJjTNvBI/view).
 Many thanks to these great works.*